Violence Reduction Management Institute

 VRMI_Logo_Main.png

-Meet our 2025 Cohort!
+Meet the 2026 Cohort!

-Over the next 10 months, these participants will engage in an intensive learning journey, each contributing unique perspectives and valuable experience to create a rich and collaborative environment.
+Over the next nine months, these participants will engage in an intensive learning journey, each contributing unique perspectives and valuable experience to create a rich and collaborative environment.
 The program will focus on developing advanced management skills for participants to apply within their own jurisdictions, creating meaningful impact in communities nationwide.

-Cohort 1: Participant Hometowns
+Cohort 2: Participant Hometowns

 Faculty